praneethsonu/aws-serverless-geoserver-infrastructure/README.md

 - **AWS Fargate**: A serverless compute engine for containers.
 - **PostgreSQL/PostGIS**: A spatial database extender for PostgreSQL.

-Note: when running GeoServer in a clustered configuration there are some considerations to keep in mind when updating the shared data configuration as a GeoServer caches the configuration in memory.
+Note: when running GeoServer in a clustered configuration, there are some considerations to keep in mind when updating the shared data configuration as a GeoServer caches the configuration in memory.
 This is explained in more detail here:

 https://geoserver.geosolutionsgroup.com/edu/en/clustering/clustering/passive/passive.html

-Now let's get started and start building this out from scratch on AWS.
+Now, let's get started and start building this out from scratch on AWS.

 ## Features